• Skip to primary navigation

 Just before my daughter came to visit this summer, she informed me that she was cutting food dyes out of her 4-year-old’s diet.
 “Please plan accordingly.”
 In preparation for this visit I had of course stocked up on large quantities of Jell-O, sprinkles and colored sugar.
 All were instantly obsolete.

-She also shared that she had found some healthy popsicles that were very popular in her house and described them to me as containing Greek yogurt and fruit.
-I knew instantly that I could make my own version: smoothie popsicles.
+She also shared that she had purchased some healthy popsicles that were very popular in her house and described them to me as containing Greek yogurt and fruit.
+I knew that I could make my own version: smoothie popsicles.

 I love a good smoothie, so usually have the ingredients needed.
-But if you’ve ever made smoothies, you will know that the ingredients are extremely flexible, allowing you to customize the smoothie (and the popsicles) to your own preference.
+But if you’ve ever made your own smoothies, you know that the ingredients are extremely flexible, allowing you to customize the smoothie (and the popsicles) to your own preference.

 top down image of a smoothie in a blender